-The park contains two large ski fields, Tūroa and Whakapapa.
+The park contains two large skifields, Tūroa and Whakapapa.
 Climbing and tramping are popular, and there are many walking tracks.
-The best known is the Tongariro Crossing, which leads through spectacular volcanic terrain and takes about eight hours.
+The best known is the Tongariro Crossing, which leads through spectacular volcanic terrain and takes about eight hours to traverse.
 The Tongariro Northern Circuit, which passes over Mt Tongariro and around Mt Ngāuruhoe, is one of New Zealand’s Great Walks.

-Mt Taranaki (Mt Egmont) has long been a magnet for climbers, but the trek to the summit can be dangerous.
+Taranaki (Mt Egmont) has long been a magnet for climbers, but the trek to the summit can be dangerous.
 The Ambury Monument on the Holly Hut Track commemorates a tragedy in 1918, when Arthur Ambury tried to save his companion, W. E. Gourlay, who had slipped on ice.
-Both men fell over a bluff and were killed.
+Both men fell over a bluff to their deaths.

-The lower slopes of the mountain are covered in lush rainforest with tall rimu and kāmahi, and the middle slopes have ‘goblin forest’, with gnarled trees and trailing moss.
+The lower slopes of the mountain are covered in lush rainforest with tall rimu and kāmahi, while the middle slopes have ‘goblin forest’, with gnarled trees and trailing moss.
 Higher up are subalpine shrubs and alpine herb fields.
-Ahukawakawa Swamp is of special interest to botanists because its wide range of plants have adapted to acidic soils at very low temperatures.
+Ahukawakawa swamp is of special interest to botanists because its wide range of plants have adapted to acidic soils at very low temperatures.

 Western tributaries of the river have been clouded by erosion from the mudstone banks.
 The clearer eastern waters are a habitat for the whio (blue duck).
 The river is also home to eels, lamprey, native trout, kōura (freshwater crayfish) and black flounder.
 Many native birds can be found in the park’s lush conifer–broadleaf forest.

 The Whanganui is New Zealand’s longest navigable river, and the 145-kilometre canoe trip downstream from Taumarunui to Pipiriki is classified as a Great Journey.
-There are tramping tracks in the park, and fishing and hunting are allowed under some conditions.
+There are tramping tracks in the park, and fishing and hunting are allowed, with some conditions.

 Abel Tasman National Park (23,703 hectares) is in the north-west Nelson region, on the northern part of the Pikikiruna Range, between Tasman Bay and Golden Bay.
 It was established in 1942, after Nelson conservationist Pérrine Moncrieff lobbied to have 15,000 hectares protected.
 It is named after Dutch explorer Abel Tasman.
 He and his men were the first Europeans to visit New Zealand, in 1642.